JabRef/user-documentation/en/faqgeneral.md

 A: This error message has been observed on systems that use [inotify](https://www.man7.org/linux/man-pages//man7/inotify.7.html).
 System calls to `inotify_init` and `inotify_add_watch` set `errno` to `EMFILE` when `inotify` has reached its limit.
 The most common reason is that `inotify` is running too many instances.
 To solve this problem, contact your system administrator and request that they increase the limits defined in `/proc/sys/fs/inotify/max_user_*` files.

+## Q: "I'm using JabRef with Linux (Gnome desktop version) and each time I want to see a pdf document in JabRef, the document viewer Evince is opened.
+I would prefer to open it with Okular."

+A: JabRef opens the pdf document with the application Gnome has set by default: Evince.
+If you want JabRef to open another application (Okular or other), in your file explorer, right-click on whatever pdf file > properties > Open With > choose your application > Set as default at the bottom right corner.
+From now on, both when you double-click a pdf file in your file explorer or when you ask JabRef to open it via its document viewer, your chosen application will be used.